semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 <TabItem value="editor" label="Editor">

 1. Click on **+Add Block**
-2. Type the names and commands of the second jo b
+2. Type the name of the block
 3. Adjust dependencies to define execution order
+4. Type the name and commands for the job

 ![Adding a second job and using dependencies to define execution order](./img/add-block.jpg)